Archbishop's Palace of Salvador

-The Archbishop's Palace of Salvador (Palácio Arquiepiscopal de Salvador, also Palácio do Arcebispado de Salvador, Palácio Arquiepiscopal da Sé) is a Roman Catholic residence in Salvador, Bahia, Brazil.
+The Archbishop's Palace of Salvador (Palácio Arquiepiscopal de Salvador, also Palácio do Arcebispado de Salvador, Palácio Arquiepiscopal da Sé) is an episcopal residence in Salvador, Bahia, Brazil.
 It is located on the Praça da Sé in the Pelourinho historical district of the city.
 The palace was built in the early eighteenth century and is one of the best examples of Portuguese colonial-period civil architecture in Brazil.
 The Archbishop's Palace was listed as a historic structure by the National Historic and Artistic Heritage Institute in 1938.
-IPHAN transferred ownership of the palace to the Roman Catholic Archdiocese of São Salvador da Bahia in 2011.
+IPHAN transferred ownership of the palace to the Archdiocese of São Salvador da Bahia in 2011.
 The palace sits within the UNESCO World Heritage Site of the Historic Center of Salvador.
 Part of the structure was converted into a cultural center, the Cultural Center of the Palácio da Sé, which opened in 2020.

 History

 The Archbishop's Palace dates to the early 18th century, when a royal charter authorized the construction of a residence for the archbishop in the Terreiro de Jesus.
 Sebastião Monteiro da Vide (1643-1722) arrived in Bahia on May 22, 1702, and held the office of archbishop until his death.
 His petition for the construction of a residence was authorized by the Queen Regent on March 13, 1705.
 A site adjacent to the Sé Cathedral was chosen in 1707 on the site of a hermitage of the Brotherhood of Saint Peter of the Clergy.
 The building was completed in 1715.
 The palace fell into disrepair and disuse in the 20th century after the demolition of the former Sé Cathedral.
 The National Historic and Artistic Heritage Institute (IPHAN) took ownership of the building in 1938.

 Ownership of the palace was passed to the Roman Catholic Archdiocese of São Salvador da Bahia in March 2011, which then negotiated with the National Historic and Artistic Heritage Institute on the future use of the structure.